stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 3. Generation of the NIO buffers for the vertex data and the index.

-However we _really_ only need the resultant NIO buffers - there we will implement a persistence mechanism for a model so that we only need to do the above _once_ for a given model.
+However we _really_ only need the resultant NIO buffers - therefore we will implement a persistence mechanism for a model so that we only need to do the above _once_ for a given model.

 We create a new `ModelLoader` class that will be responsible for reading and writing a buffered model: